Table of Contents

 Stay active!

-It also tends to counter some of the natural reduction in brain connections that occur during aging, in effect reversing some of the problems.
+It also helps to reduce the natural loss of brain connections that happens with aging.
+This can reverse some of the issues.
 Aim to exercise several times per week for 30 to 60 minutes.

 Sleep well

 Sleep plays an important role in your brain health.
-It is important that you try to get seven to eight consecutive hours of sleep per night, not fragmented sleep of two or three-hour increments.
+It is important to get seven to eight hours of sleep each night.
+Avoid sleeping in short bursts of two or three hours.
 Consecutive sleep gives your brain the time to consolidate and store your memories effectively.

 Eat a healthy!